TouchFoundry/simplesearchtest_frontend/README.md

     * This should be the page that is landed on first when accessing the base URL of the app
     * it should have a header & a list of American States
 4. Header Component
-    * Should display the text Simple Search Test on the landing page
+    * Should display the text The Gauntlet on the landing page
     * Should include the State name on the State page
     * Re-use of this component will be rewarded
 5. A List Component